 This form is for bookings only - you can not use it to check availability.
 Here is why Details

 Dugong Homestay is located at Raspapir, an east-facing beach on a peninsula on the central north coast of Batanta.
 The homestay is named for the dugongs that regularly graze the seagrass meadows in front of the homestay during high tides.

-Dugong Homestay has two private bungalows, one on the beach and one on land.
-Both have enclosed verandahs with a table, comfortable chairs and ocean views.
-The beach bungalow has mattresses on the floor, while the land bungalow has a raised bed.
-Both rooms have the usual bedding consisting of sheets, pillows, bolsters and mosquito net and also have small mirror cabinets and power outlets for charging devices.
+Dugong Homestay has three private bungalows, two on the beach and one on land.
+All have enclosed verandahs with a table, comfortable chairs and ocean views.
+The beach bungalows have mattresses on the floor, while the land bungalow has a raised bed.
+All rooms have the usual bedding consisting of sheets, pillows, bolsters and mosquito net and also have small mirror cabinets and power outlets for charging devices.

-There’s no dining room at Dugong Homestay yet, so meals are taken on the bungalow verandahs.
+There’s no dining room at Dugong Homestay yet, so meals are taken on the (usually unoccupied) land bungalow verandah.

 Bathroom facilities are shared by guests and consist of a sand floored bathroom shelter with a dip mandi bathroom in one room and a western style toilet in the other.

 Electricity is provided by generator and is available from sunset to around midnight.
 There was no phone signal at Dugong Homestay when we visited in June 2016.

 Yensawai village is a ten minute boat ride away and basic supplies can be found there, but be sure to bring all essential items with you.
 Please also take home all the inorganic waste you create – especially plastic and dead batteries!
 There’s no safe waste disposal at Raspapir or Yensawai, or

 English is spoken at Dugong Homestay, so there won’t be any communication difficulties.

 Transport / Getting there